If your debt or account is sent to a collection agency, it pays to learn how collection agencies operate so you know what to expect.

 By taking some time to understand how collection agencies operate, you’ll know how to respond when they contact you so that you can negotiate a payment plan or get the agency off your back.
 So keep these basic points in mind.

-The creditor may continue to own the debt, but turn it over to a debt collection agency with a contract to collect (this is assigned debt).
-Or, the creditor may sell the debt outright to a collection agency (this is purchased debt).
+The creditor may continue to own the debt, but turn it over to a debt collection agency with a contract to collect.
+This is called assigned debt.
+Or, the creditor may sell the debt outright to a collection agency, which is called purchased debt.

 Collection agents get paid for results.
 Some earn high salaries.
 Other companies pay their collectors meager wages plus commissions, which means you may be called by a stressed-out, rude collector who doesn’t much care what the law allows.

 The older the account, the higher the agency’s fee.
 Sometimes, the agency charges per letter it writes or phone call it places—usually about 50 ¢ per letter or $1 per call.
 That gives it an incentive to contact you repeatedly.

 Before an agency tries to collect, it evaluates its likelihood of success.
 It might carry thousands—or even tens of thousands—of delinquent accounts and must prioritize which ones to go after.
 If success looks likely, the agency will move full speed ahead.
 If the chances of finding you are low, the odds of collecting money from you are somewhere between slim and nil.
 If your credit file shows that you’ve defaulted on 20 other accounts, the agency might give your debt low priority.